Social-Betterment/social-betterment/README.md

-# Social Betterment
+# Social Betterment [Chrome Extension]
 We intercept your social media posts to tell you if your writing is toxic.

-[Chrome Extension]
+It only works with Reddit.

 This was vibe coded in 2 days.
-You have the confidence to take it and modify it too.
+You have the confidence to take it and make work somewhere else too.

 ## Users